Moving to Copenhagen

 You can also check out www.thecopenhagenbook.dk to search an extensive directory of addresses for your every need.
 There are practical guides and links for those of you who are settling down in Denmark. www.thecopenhagenbook.dk is updated daily with lots of information about Copenhagen and you can sign up for their newsletter with more detailed information about various offers to expat and about what’s going on in and around Copenhagen.

-And you can join http://www.meetup.com/New-to-Copenhagen-Meetup-Group/ arranging lots of fun events.
+And you can join https://www.meetup.com/New-to-Copenhagen-Meetup-Group/ arranging lots of fun events.

 Immigration service